mattvagni/cookiecutter/readme.md

 To run tests run `yarn test`.

 ## Roadmap/Plans
-- [] Offer a set of helpers for validation user input.
+- Offer a set of helpers for validation user input.
 Esp. for common 'cases' such as snake_case, PascalCase etc.
-- [] Create an 'init' script which talks you through setting something up.
+- Create an 'init' script which talks you through setting something up.
-- [] Allow users to specify a custom path for their config.
+- Allow users to specify a custom path for their config.
-- [] Offer the ability for people to show a message that is only shown AFTER a template is successfuly rendered.
+- Offer the ability for people to show a message that is only shown AFTER a template is successfuly rendered.
 This could be helpful for things such as help-text such as: 'You can import this component like so: ...'

-## TODO Before Publishing
-- [] Finish Readme (make gifs)
-- [] Make sure folder/template rendering is recursive in terms of folder structure
-- [x] Come up with a name
-- [] Update yarn.lock (I think there are old deps)